 Feeling isolated?
 How to tackle loneliness.

-Staying connected with the wider world, and avoiding feelings of stress, isolation, and loneliness can be a challenge at the best of times, but – for many of us – trying to navigate our way through the Covid-19 pandemic has really taken things next-level.
+Staying connected with the wider world, and avoiding feelings of stress, isolation, and loneliness can be a challenge at the best of times, but throw a global pandemic into the mix and it’s next-level.

 Use the technology